CloudRepublic/cloudrepublic-blog/source/_posts/azure-purview.md

 I personally would advice against giving full access to the database and instead create a new managed identity.

 Creating a new managed identity will require a name and an authentication method (in the example, SQL authentication was used).
-No matter what method you choose, it will require you to use Azure Key Vault credentials which prevents you from hardcoding the password in the service itself.
+Regardless of* what method you choose, it will require you to use Azure Key Vault credentials which prevents you from hardcoding the password in the service itself.
 This is a convenient security feature they included.

 <img src="/images/azure-purview/create-credential.png" />

 After having set up the managed identity and given the managed identity access to the keyvault, it is time to start the scan.
 Select which tables you want to scan and in which interval you want the scan to be executed.
-You can also create your own custom rulesets, that is outside the scope of this article.
+You can also create your own custom rulesets, but that is outside the scope of this article.

 <img src="/images/azure-purview/sqldatabase.png" />

-After the scan is complete, the details on the database pane will show how many scans have run and how many assets it has scanned.
+After the scan is complete, the details on the database pane will show how many scans have run and how many assets have been scanned.

 ## Data catalog

 After the data source registrations and scans, we can use the results of the scanned data to know more about the data in our organisation.

 Let's start at the homepage which is accessible to the organisation based on role and account access policies.
 As we start searching, the data catalog will return metadata about that database we just scanned.
-When we enter ```customer```, it shows the result of the asset it found, which in this case is a table about customer addresses.
+When we enter ```customer```, it shows the result of the assets it found, which in this case is a table about customer addresses.

 <img src="/images/azure-purview/search.png" />